 |COMM499||Communication Internship 3 credits|

 Communication-related field experience with an approved agency fulfilling an individual learning contract negotiated with student, faculty advisor, and worksite.
 Three credits of internship are required for graduation.
 Communication majors only, by consent of instructor.
 1-5 credits, repeatable up to ten credits maximum.
-Three credits apply to major requirements; others applied as elective.
+Three credits apply to major requirements; others applied as an elective.